scottsanett/M5510-4K-High-Sierra-Installation/README.md

 ```

 ## Issues <a name="issues"></a>
-1. Time Machine works with APFS with no problem.
 2. iTunes crashes frequently.
     * The crashes do not happen at all with a fake ig-platform-id.
     * I'm temporarily using Swinsian as an replacement (for music management, not iOS device manager).